Lifeguard Certificate

 "You believed I could do it."

-That's what one of the teens said to me as he was leaving his first official day of lifeguard training.
+That's what one of the teens said to Rebecca as he was leaving his first official day of lifeguard training.
 "S" is one of the 16 teens who showed up three weeks ago to take a 3-part swim test he needed to pass in order to participate in our paid lifeguard certification program we are piloting with Drexel University Athletics and Philadelphia Parks & Recreation.

 This week, the teens started their training in earnest, watching a water safety video, then applying in the pool what they had learned in the classroom.
 After a little more than an hour in the pool, it was time to go.
 As the teens staggered out of the locker rooms, "S" came over to sign out and said to me: "Rebecca, I want to thank you for letting me come back again this week."
-I said to him: "I am so glad you came back, you put in the hard work and I'm really proud of you.
+Rebecca said to him: "I am so glad you came back, you put in the hard work and I'm really proud of you.
 You did the most important thing, which is show up and work hard."
 He replied, “Yeah, but you believed I could do it."

 Are you a teen (15-19 y/o) or do you know one who would like to learn more about our lifeguard programming?